-- 1 0.64 NTU was the highest single turbidity measurement recorded.
-The lowest monthly percentage of samples meeting the turbidity limit was 98.32%.
+- 1 0.48 NTU was the highest single turbidity measurement recorded.
+The lowest monthly percentage of samples meeting the turbidity limit was 97.85%.
 Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration. - 2 Detected level indicates the 90th percentile value of the 30 samples taken.
-The Range indicates the number of samples above the action level. - 3 Newport Water adds fluoride to its treated water as an aid in dental cavity prevention in young children. - Some people who drink water containing TTHM's in excess of the MCL over many years may experience problems with their liver, kidneys or central nervous system and may have an increased risk of contracting cancer.
-Detected level is based on the highest four-quarter average. - 5 Sampled and monitored at raw water supply reservoirs prior to treatment. - 6 Non-compliance data for monitoring only. - The EPA requires us to report this contaminant which is on the Contaminant Candidate List 3.
+The Range indicates the number of samples above the action level. - 3 Newport Water adds fluoride to its treated water as an aid in dental cavity prevention in young children. - 4 Some people who drink water containing TTHM's in excess of the MCL over many years may experience problems with their liver, kidneys or central nervous system and may have an increased risk of contracting cancer.
+Detected level is based on the highest four-quarter average. - 5 Sampled and monitored at raw water supply reservoirs prior to treatment. - © The EPA requires us to report this contaminant which is on the Contaminant Candidate List 3.

-Key to Table
+Definitions and Key to Table